 Reporting hate violence is a crucial component in the development of a more tolerant society and a hate free campus environment.
 If you have been the target of a hate crime or hate bias motivated incident, you are encouraged to report the occurrence to the University of Maryland, Baltimore Police Force.
-Under the Clery Act, each institution must report, by geographic location and by category of prejudice, any of the hate violence statistics for specified crimes of Murder, Manslaughter, Sex Offenses, Robbery, Aggravated Assault, Simple Assault, Burglary, Motor Vehicle Theft, Arson, and any other crime involving bodily injury reported to the local police agencies or to the campus security authority, that manifests evidence that the victim was intentionally selected because of the victim's actual or perceived:
+Under the Clery Act, each institution must report, by geographic location and by category of prejudice, any of the hate violence statistics for specified crimes of Murder, Manslaughter, Sex Offenses, Robbery, Aggravated Assault, Simple Assault, Burglary, Motor Vehicle Theft, Arson, and any other crime involving bodily injury reported to the local police agencies or to the campus security authority that manifests evidence that the victim was intentionally selected because of the victim's actual or perceived:

 - Race.
 A preformed negative attitude toward a group of persons who possess common physical characteristics (e.g., color of skin, eyes, and/or hair; facial features, etc.) genetically transmitted by descent and heredity which distinguish them as a distinct division of humankind, e.g., Asians, blacks, whites, or - Gender.
-A preformed negative opinion or attitude toward a group of persons because those persons are male or female, or - Religion.
+A preformed negative opinion or attitude toward a group of persons because those persons are male or female, or - Gender Identity.
+A preformed negative opinion or attitude toward a group of persons based on their actual or perceived gender identity, self-image, appearance, behavior, or expression is different from that traditional associated with the person's gender at birth, or - Religion.
 A preformed negative opinion or attitude toward a group of persons who share the same religious beliefs regarding the origin and purpose of the universe and the existence or nonexistence of a supreme being, e.g., Catholics, Jews, Protestants, atheists, or - Sexual orientation.
-A preformed negative opinion or attitude toward a group of persons based on their sexual attraction toward, and responsiveness to, members of their own sex or members of the opposite sex, e.g., gays, lesbians, heterosexuals, or - Ethnicity/national origin.
+A preformed negative opinion or attitude toward a group of persons based on their sexual attraction toward, and responsiveness to, members of their own sex or members of the opposite sex, e.g., gays, lesbians, heterosexuals, or - Ethnicity.
+A preformed negative pinion or attitude toward a group of people whose members identify with each other through a common heritage, often consisting of a common language, common culture and/or ideology that stresses common ancestry. - National origin.
 A preformed negative opinion or attitude toward a group of persons of the same race or national origin who share common or similar traits, languages, customs, and traditions, e.g., Arabs, Hispanics, or - Disability.
 A preformed negative opinion or attitude toward a group of persons based on their physical or mental impairments/challenges, whether such disability is temporary or permanent, congenital or acquired by heredity, accident, injury advanced age, or illness.